|

 thing.

-Whether you want to look at it
+Whether you want to

 in terms of the Force in Star